jhotmann/tasker-phone-modes/README.md

 **MediaOverride-Example** - An example context that creates its own configuration file with the current media volume when it is changed.

+**Monitor Start** - Clears out the `%Modes_Context%` variable when tasker monitoring begins.
+It is launched with the highest possible task priority to ensure it runs first after a reboot or if Tasker monitoring is stopped and then started back up.
+This ensures that when any profiles become active, they don't add duplicate modes to the context.

 # Tasks
 The following tasks are included in the framework: